drvinceknight/pfm/book/tools-for-mathematics/08-statistics/tutorial/main.md

 plt.title("Data collected by Anne");
 ```

-Let us start by inputting all the data:
+Start by inputting all the data:

 ```{code-cell} ipython3
 h = (